SalendraSingh/ENVE/README.md

       * This file contains the final ENVE p values of all the segments after removing the noise by the use of Normal Diploid comparisons.

 ==============================================================================================================================
+Bugs Fixed
+Version 1.0.1 : There was some bug in the PreENVE Module where it tries to read sample ID and Sample names from the sample_info file. the field information got inter changed and was creating problems in checking for files in the provided directories.